 Right now, the IT industry is at a critical point: new vulnerabilities and associated cyber threats are discovered daily and cybersecurity incidents are on the rise, but there is an incredibly large, and growing, shortage of a skilled cybersecurity workforce.
-By 2021, it is predicted that there will be upwards of 3.5 unfilled cybersecurity jobs, which is more than 3 times the number of unfilled jobs today.
+It is reported that currently there is upwards of 3.5 unfilled cybersecurity jobs.

 And at a time when the skills shortage is increasing, the threat of a cyber attack and the cost that an organization will incur from an attack is increasing as well.

 So, why should you worry about cybersecurity?
 Well, you can’t afford not to.

 Certifications provide a way to validate specific professionals competencies in both a current and an ongoing basis, which is more important in an industry that is constantly evolving.
 In almost every case, a cybersecurity certification exists to address a skills gap.
 It has been designed to evaluate a very specific set of knowledge, skills, and abilities required of an individual in a specific job function or performing specific tasks.
 Typically, it requires ongoing continuing education or recertification to ensure continued competence in the subject areas.
 Often, it also maps to specific industry standards, validating that it meets the stringent requirements of an organization or overseeing body.